lucas-xk/erenshor-quest-helper/README.md

 *   **Gray:** Quest in progress (accepted but missing required items).

 ### 🧠 Intelligent Priority System
-To prevent visual clutter, markers follow a strict display hierarchy.
+Markers follow a strict display hierarchy.
 The mod will always prioritize and show only the most important icon:
 1.  **Turn In Normal Quest (Yellow)** (Highest Priority)
 2.  **Turn In Repeatable Quest (Blue)**
 3.  **New Normal Quest (Yellow)**